 "Averaged" FTD penalty.
-The IRS may assess an "averaged" FTD penalty of 2% to 10% if you're a monthly schedule depositor and didn't properly complete Form 943, line 17, when your tax liability shown on Form 943, line 13, was \$2,500 or more.
-The IRS may also assess this penalty of 2% to 10% if you're a semiweekly schedule depositor and your tax liability shown on Form 943, line 13, was \$2,500 or more and you did any of the following.
+The IRS may assess an "averaged" FTD penalty of 2% to 10% if you're a monthly schedule depositor and didn't properly complete Form 943, line 17, when your tax liability shown on Form 943, line 13, equaled or exceeded \$2,500.
+The IRS may also assess an "averaged" FTD penalty of 2% to 10% if you're a semiweekly schedule depositor and your tax liability shown on Form 943, line 13, equaled or exceeded \$2,500 and you:

-- Completed Form 943, line 17, instead of Form 943-A. - Failed to attach a properly completed Form 943-A. - Completed Form 943-A incorrectly, for example, by entering tax deposits instead of tax liabilities in the numbered spaces.
+- Completed Form 943, line 17, instead of Form 943-A; - Failed to attach a properly completed Form 943-A; or - Improperly completed Form 943-A by, for example, entering tax deposits instead of tax liabilities in the numbered spaces.

-The IRS figures the penalty by allocating your tax liability on Form 943, line 13, equally throughout the tax period.
-Then we apply your deposits and payments to the averaged liabilities in the date order we received your deposits.
+The FTD penalty is figured by distributing your total tax liability shown on Form 943, line 13, equally throughout the tax period.
+Then, we apply your deposits and payments to the averaged liabilities in the date order we received your deposits.
 We figure the penalty on any tax not deposited, deposited late, or not deposited in the correct amounts.
-Your deposits and payments may not be counted as timely because we don't know the actual dates of your tax liabilities.
+Your deposits and payments may not be counted as timely because the actual dates of your tax liabilities can't be accurately determined.

-You can avoid the penalty by reviewing your return before filing it.
+You can avoid an "averaged" FTD penalty by reviewing your return before filing it.
 Follow these steps before filing your Form 943.

-- If you're a monthly schedule depositor, report your tax liabilities (not your deposits) in the monthly entry spaces on Form 943, line 17. - If you're a semiweekly schedule depositor, report your tax liabilities (not your deposits) on Form 943-A in the lines that represent the dates you paid your employees. - Verify that your total liability shown on Form 943, line 17, or Form 943-A, line M, equals your tax liability shown on Form 943, line 13. - Don't show negative amounts on Form 943, line 17, or Form 943-A. - For prior period errors, don't adjust your tax liabilities reported on Form 943, line 17, or on Form 943-A. Instead, file Form 943-X, as discussed in Prior Year Adjustments in section 9.
+- If you're a monthly schedule depositor, report your tax liabilities (not your deposits) in the monthly entry spaces on Form 943, line 17. - If you're a semiweekly schedule depositor, report your tax liabilities (not your deposits) on Form 943-A in the lines that represent the dates your employees were paid. - Verify that your total liability shown on Form 943, line 17, or Form 943-A, line M, equals your tax liability shown on Form 943, line 13. - Don't show negative amounts on Form 943, line 17, or Form 943-A. - For prior period errors, don't adjust your tax liabilities reported on Form 943, line 17, or on Form 943-A. Instead, file Form 943-X, as discussed in Prior Year Adjustments in section 9.